 3. Your back foot should be positioned to where your toes are facing the right wall, and the center of this foot should be in line with the front (or left) knee cap.
 At this time, the front torso should be in the same direction as your back foot’s toes.

 4. Your front foot, toes specifically, will face the wall directly in front of you.
 Your quad or thigh should remain firm, and your left knee will be overtop your left ankle.

-5. As you get into this position, attempt to press into the feet.
+5. Then, as you get into this position, attempt to press into the feet.
 Relax deeper into this stretch, lowering your hips further toward the floor, attempting to get your left thigh parallel to the floor if possible.

 7. Hold this pose for 30 sec. – 1 minute.
 Then repeat with opposing leg in front.

-The chair pose is a great pose to enhance leg strength.
+Chair pose helps to improve leg strength.
 Much like the squat, this position will work to use your natural body weight to enhance the strength and definition in your quadriceps.